11 Steps to Becoming a Diplomatic Security Service Special Agent

 Step 1: Review the Vacancy Announcement

-Fully review the Diplomatic Security Service Special Agent (DSS SA) Vacancy Announcement as it comprehensively describes the requirements, duties, qualifications, benefits and application process for the position.
+Fully review the Diplomatic Security Service Special Agent (DSS SA) Vacancy Announcement as it comprehensively describes the requirements, duties, qualifications, benefits, and application process for the position.
 This step is critically important to understanding the position you are applying for and prepares you to complete your application.
+It will also address many routine questions applicants ask regarding qualification requirements.

 Here are some basics to get you started!